 - Risk assessments are taken seriously and used to good effect to promote safety.
 Risk assessments are available for all aspects of the school's work, (such as premises and equipment, on-site activities, off-site activities, venues used, transport).
 Where relevant, risk assessments are carried out for individual pupils and supported by action plans identifying how potential risks would be managed.
-The school uses evolve for risk assessments in relation to visits outside of school.
-Internal risk assessments are kept in school on our server. - Individual risk assessments are also used when deciding a response to a child demonstrating potentially harmful behaviour such as sexually harmful behaviour or when identifying whether a child who may be particularly vulnerable, such as a child at risk of Exploitation.
+Evolve is used to ensure all trips and out of school activities are risk assessed and then recorded appropriately in line with LA guidance. - Individual risk assessments are also used when deciding a response to a child demonstrating potentially harmful behaviour such as sexually harmful behaviour or when identifying whether a child who may be particularly vulnerable, such as a child at risk of Exploitation.
+The Kirkless Explotation Partnership checklis, t is one tool used in order to assess this risk to individual children.